-In October and November 2013 a group of young people from The Challenge Network and detainees from Harmondsworth IRC worked alongside professional musicians Arjunan Manuelpillai and Tom Fairbairn to create, exchange and record music and lyrics.
+In October and November 2013 a group of young people from The Challenge Network and detainees from Harmondsworth IRC worked alongside professional musicians led by Arjunan Manuelpillai to create, exchange and record music and lyrics.
 Sharing their thoughts and experiences during this creative collaboration enabled participants from different backgrounds to learn about and empathise with one another, recognising common feelings and aspirations.

 Common themes expressed were isolation, freedom, family and friends.
 Through the creative process these themes were explored and shared to create lyrics and music.
 As the musical exchange developed a connection grew between the two groups and drew them closer together.
 Being able to share their feelings and experiences gave both groups a sense of the importance of friendship and its power to give hope.
 In their songs and music you will hear the collective voice of new friends.

-"I thought Arj and Tom were excellent.
+"I thought the musicians were excellent.
 The young people clearly respected them and responded well to their direction and tutoring.
 They had a clear idea of what kind of production would work best and empowered our young people to be creative inside of that framework.
 What they managed to produce in such a short period of time was remarkable."

 Robert Whiteside, Senior Programme Manager